-Recent media coverage of the Accreditation Board for Engineering and Technology’s pre-proposed engineering criteria changes has raised concerns that some of the professional competencies may be removed from our accreditation criteria.
+Recent media coverage of the ABET’s pre-proposed engineering criteria changes has raised concerns that some of the professional competencies may be removed from our accreditation criteria.
 In addition, many have incorrectly assumed that such changes are a fait accompli.
 The reality is there is no intent to reduce the professional competencies at all.
 Rather, we are in the early stages of discussion and opinion gathering on how to improve our accreditation criteria so they are more appropriately aligned with what students will need in the future to succeed in the evolving global economy.

 Although discussions about potential criteria changes are in process, they have triggered heated debate regarding the importance of professional skills and abilities.
 We understand the concern and realize the enormous importance of these skills in an ever-changing multidisciplinary global environment.
 That is why we introduced them to our criteria in the mid-1990s and have strengthened them ever since.
 The primary purpose of these recent discussions was to improve the criteria: to make them richer in content, measurable and above all realistic.
 Additionally, in the spirit of continuous quality improvement, there was a concerted effort to streamline reporting requirements by programs undergoing accreditation.